 Our liturgical year ebooks include all the liturgical day information for each season just as it appears on CatholicCulture.org.
 These offer a rich set of resources for families to use in living the liturgical year in the domestic church.
 Resources include biographies of the saints to match each feast day, histories of the various celebrations and devotions, descriptions of customs from around the world, prayers, activities and recipes.
-The series has been developed by the author of our Liturgical Year Blog, Jennifer Gregory Miller, and our librarian and review coordinator, Darden Brock.
+The series has been developed by the author of our Liturgical Year Blog, Jennifer Gregory Miller, and our librarian, Darden Brock.

 These ebooks provide a wonderful—and completely free—complement to the widely-used Magnificat series, which emphasizes spiritual reading for each day.
 To download, you must be a registered user, and you must be logged in and recognized by the system.
 If you are not yet registered, click the Subscribe/Login option on the main site menu and fill in the “Subscribe for free“ form.
 If you are already registered but not logged in, click the Subscribe/Login option and use the Click here to sign in link at the top of the page.
 When you are registered, logged in, and recognized by a cookie, nothing more is needed.
 You will see a My Account menu item instead of Subscribe/Login.

 Once you are recognized, proceed to the ebooks download area and click on the book you want to bring up a page which contains the download links.

 All comments are moderated.
 To lighten our editing burden, only current donors are allowed to Sound Off.
 If you are a donor, log in to see the comment form; otherwise please support our work, and Sound Off!